 Trevor Hart received his PhD from the University of Aberdeen in 1989.
 He is Professor of Divinity at the University of St. Andrews in Edinburgh, Scotland.
+For a PDF of all three of our interviews with him, click here.
 Among his books are:

 __Faith Thinking: The Dynamics of Christian Theology (SPCK/IVP, 1995)

 __Regarding Karl Barth: Toward a Reading of His Theology (Paternoster, 1999/IVP, 2000)

 Perhaps you know of someone who might like to watch this program.
 If so, go to the bottom of the page and click on "Email this page."
 Fill out the short form, and share the good news!
 There's also a way to share the page on Facebook, Twitter, and other websites.

 If you'd like to support this ministry, click here.

 If you are interested in learning more about Trinitarian theology, check out Grace Communion Seminary.
 It's accredited, affordable, and 100 percent online.

 Small group discussion guide

 Discussion groups might wish to prepare their own topics, request topics from the group, use the following suggested topics, or mix and match all three.